 - Code Assist Enterprise: $75/developer/month

-The generous free tier makes it accessible to everyone.
-The free limits are sufficient for many individual developers.
+The generous free tier makes Gemini accessible to everyone.
+The free limits cover most individual developers.

 IDE Integration